Pirates vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- The Pirates have been chosen as underdogs in 33 games this year and have walked away with the win 15 times (45.5%) in those games.
+- The Pirates have been underdogs in 34 games this season and have come away with the win 16 times (47.1%) in those contests.

-- The Pirates have an implied victory probability of 46.5% according to the moneyline set for this matchup.
+- Oddsmakers have implied with the moneyline set for this matchup that the Pirates have a 42.6% chance of pulling out a win.

-- Pittsburgh and its opponents have gone over the total this season in 22 of its 46 opportunities.
+- Pittsburgh and its opponents have hit the over in 23 of its 47 games with a total this season.

 - The Pirates have played just one game with a spread this season and covered in that contest.